-Shure SM7B Features
+Shure SM7B Features and Overview

 These features include the following:

-Design and Build Quality
+1. Design and Build Quality

-The SM7B has an all-metal construction; it’s substantial and well built; it’s pretty heavy, so if you’re planning to attach it to a boom arm, I would recommend something that can accommodate a heavier microphone.
-Shure has designed this Microphone to be purchased once and to be used for years.
+The SM7B has an all-metal construction.
+It’s substantial and well-built, and it’s pretty heavy, so if you’re planning to attach it to a boom arm, I would recommend something that can accommodate a heavier microphone.
+Shure has designed this microphone to be purchased once to be used for years.

 Shure SM7B Accessories

-The SM7B is quite a heavy microphone, so it needs a Boom Arm to support it.
+The SM7B is quite a heavy microphone, so it needs a boom arm to support it.
 I would recommend looking at the Rode PSA1 to support heavier microphones such as the SM7B, Blue Yeti, and more.
-Alternatively, the Blue Compass is an excellent arm designed to support bulky microphones from Blue – as well as the SM7B.
+Alternatively, the Blue Compass is an excellent arm designed to support bulky microphones from Blue, as well as the SM7B.
 It also has a built-in cable management system to hide your XLR cable.

 Budget audio interfaces, such as Behringer interfaces, typically won’t have quality preamplifiers within them.
 As a result, you might have to invest in a better audio interface such as the GoXLR, GoXLR Mini, or a Focusrite 2i2.

 To manage this microphone for your voice, I recommend using a program called Audacity.
-This allows the SM7B to be directly recorded on your PC and you can finetune the EQ settings, change effects and record audio for any voice-overs or commentaries.
+This allows the SM7B to be directly recorded on your PC, and you can finetune the EQ settings, change effects and record audio for any voice-overs or commentaries.

 Frequently Asked Questions